akashlevy/Yaklient/README.md

-# yaklient
+# Yaklient
-A Python library for interacting with Yik Yak
+A Python library for interacting with Yik Yak's API